 Pursue your passion for serving others as a pharmacist.

 Shenandoah University’s Bernard J. Dunn School of Pharmacy prepares you to meet the challenges of today’s evolving health care industry, effectively serve patients in a diverse range of settings and become a valued member of the pharmacy profession.
-Our nationally recognized pharmacy program offers several degree pathways and two campus locations for your convenience.
+Our nationally recognized pharmacy program offers several degree pathways and students have the choice to study online and at our campus in Winchester Virginia, just 1 hour west of D.C.

-Today’s pharmacists fulfill traditional roles and serve as experts in drug information, drug dosing, patient assessment and pharmacotherapy.
+Today’s pharmacists serve as experts in drug information, drug dosing, patient assessment, advocacy, and pharmacotherapy.
 You’ll learn to observe changes in the health care industry and to interpret how those changes will impact your role as a pharmacist.
 Through interactive classroom work and experiential learning, you’ll become a caring, effective pharmacist prepared to deliver individualized, patient-focused care and to serve as a vital member of the health care team.

-Our program exposes you to different areas of pharmacy practice and gives you opportunities to participate in numerous forms of community service, including medical mission trips or service with Project Hope.
-Our many student organizations allow you to get involved, gain experience and develop leadership skills in the pharmacy fields that interest you most.
+Our program exposes you to different areas of pharmacy practice as well as cross-collaborates with our broad range of health profession offerings.
+We give you opportunities to participate in numerous forms of research, community service, medical mission trips, domestically and internationally, and with outside service groups like Project Hope.
+Our many student organizations, connections with industry, and ties with government agencies allow you to get involved, gain experience and develop leadership skills in the pharmacy fields that interest you most.

 Learn More About This Program